Typus Orbis Terrarum, 1588

 Maps were no longer just for kings and scholars.
 By the late 1500s, maps were increasingly purchased by ‘regular’ (though still fairly wealthy) people.
 After all, everyone was interested in the voyages of discovery and exploration going on at this time.
 European map makers now had enough dribbles of information to piece together world maps based largely on observation rather than on myth.

 This map appeared in the World’s first modern atlas.
 Though expensive, the publication was wildly successful.
-In several editions published 1570 to 1641, about 3,000 copies were made in several languages.
+About 3,000 copies were made in several languages i n several editions published 1570 to 1641.
 This particular map was in the 1588 Spanish-language edition of the atlas.

 This map was purchased with funds gifted by the late Dr. David Campbell.

 Citation: Typus Orbis Terrarum.
 Made by Abraham Ortelius.
 From the atlas Theatro de la Tierra Universal.
 Published in Antwerp in 1588.

 Ortelius Atlas Maps: An Illustrated Guide.
 2nd rev. ed.
 Written by Marcel Van den Broecke and published in Houten, Netherlands in 2011.